h4915577/java-senior-dev-refresher/Java8AndAbove.md

 9. How CompletableFuture is different from Future.
 Write code for Completable Future and how will you handle exceptions in it.

+10. 6.
+Asked to write service layer code using completable future.